SirusCodes/blog/content/posts/tech/serverside-dart-2/index.md

 }
 ```

-Shelf is developed and maintained by Dart team.
-It is very barebones and asks you to do a lot of stuff on our own.
+Shelf is developed and maintained by the Dart team.
+It is very barebones and asks you to do a lot of stuff on your own.

-It has packages for [routing](https://pub.dev/packages/shelf_router), [handling form data(3rd party)](https://pub.dev/packages/shelf_multipart) and lot [more](https://pub.dev/packages?q=shelf) developed by Dart team and individual developers.
+It has packages for [routing](https://pub.dev/packages/shelf_router), [handling form data(3rd party)](https://pub.dev/packages/shelf_multipart) and a lot [more](https://pub.dev/packages?q=shelf) developed by the Dart team and individual developers.

 ### spry (Dart)